rpdelaney/l4d2-tourney-rules/rules.md

 ######2.3.2 Finales
 All finales will be played except for The Parish finale.

-##Section 3: Team registration
+##Section 3: Registration process

 #####3.1 Registration
 Teams may register by filling out the [web form](https://docs.google.com/forms/d/18L6KR5lgGzh2wGbD1M6YTDMxRqU1c9CXWK-A_gAYatU/viewform).

-#####3.2 Registration deadline
+#####3.2 Deadline
 The deadline for registrations is midnight on April 12, 2014.
 Late registrations will not be accepted.

 #####3.3 Double registration
-Playes may be registered for only one team in the tournament.
+Players may be registered for only one team in the tournament.
 A player who drops from a roster may not re-join with another team after the registration deadline.